kevin-bigler/bath-and-body-works-catalog/docs/product.md

 # Product

+Catalog entry.
+Bath & Body Works product; ie not a physical thing, more like a catalog description.
+Ex: a type of 3-wick candle B&BW says I can buy somewhere (but not a particular one).

 We are collecting and serving products of various types, with several properties of interest per product.

 Properties may vary by product type.